cdio/caio/README.md

 and 1K RAM.
 Soon after its introduction several RAMPACKs appeared, these extended the RAM up to 16K.<br>
 When the ZX-81 came out, its 8K ROM was also available for the ZX-80.<br>
-caio supports the original configuartion, the 16K RAM extension and the 8K ROM.<br>
+caio supports the original configuration, the 16K RAM extension and the 8K ROM.<br>
 Tape files .O and .P are supported (read and write).